The University of Cambridge Primary School aims to be:

-We value and seek to celebrate diversity in all its forms, knowing that this contributes to greater understanding of our selves.
-Our policies, curriculum and pedagogy will promote the values of democracy, the rule of law, individual liberty, and mutual respect that embraces the diversities of belief systems and religions.
+We value and seek to celebrate diversities in all forms, knowing that this contributes to greater understanding of our selves.
+Our policies, curriculum and pedagogy promote the values of democracy, the rule of law, individual liberty, and mutual respect that embraces the diversities of belief systems and religions.

 The school is committed to ensuring the safety of all children and take their responsibility to safeguard against extremist views following our Prevent Duty.